SolaceDev/maas-docs-online/docs/group_howto/ght_select_correct_username_pw.rst

   msgvpn-8cpgdixxxht

 ===========================
-Administering your service
+Managing your service
 ===========================

-Basic service administration can be performed from the Solace Cloud console requiring only your Solace Cloud credentials.

-You will need to use the service 'administrator' user credentials to access external tools which allow deeper service administration capabilities.
+Basic service administration can be performed from the PubSub+ Cloud console.
+You will need to use the service 'management' user credentials to access external tools, which allow deeper service administration capabilities.

-The service administrator username and password can be found in the *Service Details* page uner the *Management* tab.
+The management username and password can be found in the *Service Details* page uner the *Management* tab.
 Simply click on any of the following tiles to reveal the service administrator username and password for respective tool:

 * SEMP REST API
-* PubSub+ Manager application
+* PubSub+ Cloud Manager application
 * SolAdmin Desktop application

 Example::